danieljstone/danieljstone.github.io/nyrb.md

 ## Overly Academic?

-In *The Last Intellectuals* Russell Jacoby argued in 1987 that the NYRB had moved from featuring so-called public intellectuals in favor of academics.
+In his 1987 book*The Last Intellectuals* Russell Jacoby argued that the NYRB had moved from featuring so-called public intellectuals in favor of academics.
 He wrote:

 The New York Review buzzed with energy and excitement during its first decade perhaps fueled by its intense crisscrossing relationships.
 Today, however, it looks very different. … it has refashioned its identity.
 For contributors the Review increasingly relies not on mere professors but on Ivy League professors, professors with titles and chairs, and especially professors from Oxford or Cambridge.
 Its few independent writers are old contributors like Gore Vidal and Theodore Draper.